About

 The Team Behind the Site

 PeptidePrices is an independent project.
 We are not a peptide vendor, not owned by a peptide vendor, and not operated in partnership with any vendor.
-We accept no sponsorship deals, product placements, or "preferred partner" agreements that would influence how we rank or describe vendors.
+We accept no vendor-controlled editorial agreements.
+Commercial relationships never give a vendor approval rights over our reviews or quality scores.

 Affiliate disclosure: Some outbound vendor links on this site are affiliate links, which means we may earn a small commission on qualifying purchases at no extra cost to you.
 These commissions help fund ongoing price monitoring, COA verification, and site infrastructure.